enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 </footer>
 ```

-Now, as soon as your page loads, the BrowserScript (in this case `app.js`) gets executed and does the following things:
+Now, as soon as your page loads, the JavaScript (in this case `app.js`) gets executed and does the following things:

 - Check if the user is logged in (with cookies and/or an AJAX request to the server)
 - Create the appropriate `.account-menu` content (depending on the user authentication state)
-- Create all the additional BrowserScript features (for example, if you are on a Shoelace page, your BrowserScript might go over, and add rating functionality)
+- Create all the additional JavaScript features (for example, if you are on a Shoelace page, your JavaScript might go over, and add rating functionality)
 - Parse the document to find all relative links, pointing to other pages